harvardinformatics/snakemake-workshop/develop/index.md

         "some_command {input} -t {threads} > {output}"
 ```

-This directive automatically sets the `cpus_per_task` to the number 4 and also passes it to the shell command.
+If used on a cluster with an executor plugin (*e.g.* the [SLURM plugin :octicons-link-external-24:](https://snakemake.github.io/snakemake-plugin-catalog/plugins/executor/slurm.html){:target="_blank"}), the `threads` directive automatically sets the cpus_per_task` option under `resources` to the same number and also passes it to the shell command.

+#### The resources: directive

 We can also reserve arbitrary resources like memory using the `resources` directive:

 ```python
 rule my_rule: